 If it’s not possible to set up a bonus scheme for employees, here are some alternative ideas:

-• One-off payments – like bonus schemes but one-off payments based on a specific time period or project.
-Requires clear goals to be set and agreed with the team and fair administration.
+- One-off payments –like bonus schemes but one-off payments based on a specific time period or project.
+This requires clear goals to be set and agreed with the team as well as fair administration.

-• Employee platforms – paying per-employee an amount to allow employees to access discounts at various cafes, gyms, cinemas, etc (not great for right now but something for when things begin to open again).
+- Employee platforms – paying per-employee an amount to allow employees to access discounts at various cafes, gyms, cinemas, etc.

-• Volunteering – allows the team to get involved in local community projects.
+- Volunteering – allow the team to get involved in local community projects.